ReynaDuong/ConcurrentThread/README.md

-# Concurrent Thread
+# Server-Client Simulation
-Server - Client using Concurrent Thread
+Server - Client architecture using Concurrent Thread

 This project implements the concurrent thread to handle multiple clients at the same time.